nasriblack/SoftBussBookingBack1.1/README.md

 DATE
 Number of seat

-US-001 =>send the userId ! => check existing userId => question here ? => how to decrement the seat Number =><b>solution</b> from the front ! => i will always make the get of the reservartion of today when when i see a seat for example a seat 24 dosen't have any reservartion it will be empty or free to take ! => delete reservartion from the data
+US-001 =>send the userId ! => check existing userId => question here ? => how to decrement the seat Number =><b>solution</b> from the front ! => i will always make the get of the reservartion of today when when i see a seat for example a seat 24 dosen't have any reservartion it will be empty or free to take ! => delete reservartion from the data  ====> i will add a isCanceled and i will put it to false as default and when the user want to cancel this value will be true! to keep everything on the database

 ###  BUG